Production and Processing: Expand and maintain areas for production, processing, and distribution of products, services, and ideas.

 - Accommodate facilities needed for municipal operations in both Production and Distribution Areas and Production Mixed Use Areas.

-- Identify and limit new heavy industrial uses that harm human health throughout the city.
+- Identify and limit new heavy industrial uses that harm human health or the environment throughout the city.

 - Continue and expand incentives and technical assistance to existing production and processing businesses to leverage investments in cleaner, safer, more energy efficient and sustainable technology in order to reduce pollution.

-- Explore proactive enforcement of City Enforce regulations related to pollution and nuisance ordinances.
+- Enforce regulations related to pollution and nuisance ordinances.

-- Focus business assistance for targeted low-impact industries in low-impact industrial activities that offer new opportunities for historically unemployed and underemployed residents.
+- Focus business assistance for targeted low-impact industries that offer new opportunities for historically unemployed and underemployed residents.

 - Promote business investment and expansion through site assembly, clearance and redevelopment in strategic areas.